 While we’ve all had our fair share of pizza while traveling, we love that this little pizza spot sells both pies and slices.
 Bonus, you can even get cold slices, because sometimes that is exactly what will hit the spot.

-Owned by a Polish couple, Bolacco makes all of their pastries from scratch and their quite impossible to pass up.
+Owned by a Polish couple, Bolacco makes all of their pastries from scratch and there quite impossible to pass up.
 We also enjoyed their wild salmon sandwich served on fresh bread.

 For some, a trip to Canada is not complete without poutine.
 Joe’s double-fried fries and homemade gravy are the perfect welcome to the region.
 The portions are hearty, be ready to share.